Alternative & Veterinary Rehabilitative Medicine

-The initial visit involves an hour long, thorough orthopedic and neurologic exam followed by development of a rehabilitation plan carried out by our certified canine rehabilitation nurse along with our certified veterinary acupuncturist as indicated.
+The initial visit involves an hour long, thorough orthopedic and neurologic exam followed by development of a rehabilitation plan carried out by our certified canine rehabilitation nurse.
 The goal of this first visit is to identify or diagnose a list of specific problems or impairments that have led to functional limitations in your animal companion affecting their everyday life (e.g. Why can’t my companion jump into the car anymore?
 Why do they avoid the stairs?
 Why don’t they sit in their favorite chair anymore?).
 We will discuss in detail your companion’s lifestyle, home environment and concurrent medical history.
 Be prepared to be involved in the creation and implementation of a dynamic, multi-modal treatment plan.
 Together we will create functional goals for your companion and will learn how you can support and enhance their recovery by following an at-home exercise plan created specifically for your pet.
 For more details, visit our Colorado Springs Veterinary Surgery & Rehabilitation Center.

 What is a multi-modal treatment plan?

 The term “modalities” refers to a collection of techniques and treatments used by veterinary rehabilitation therapists to alleviate pain and inflammation and speed healing without the use of (or in conjunction with the use of) traditional pharmaceutical therapies, such as pain medications.
 Any techniques or modality we choose to employ at Westside Animal Hospital has been vigorously researched so that we feel confident it will benefit your pet and help them enjoy the highest quality of life possible.

 What multi-modal treatment options are currently available at Westside Animal Hospital?